Sourdough Discard Pizza Dough

 Tips for Making Sourdough Discard Pizza Dough

-• You’ll need one of these three things to make this pizza dough: a stand mixer, a bread maker (that has a dough setting), or raw arm muscle power.
+• You’ll need one of these three things to make this pizza dough: a stand mixer, a bread maker (that has a dough setting), or hand kneading.
 I use my bread machine on the dough setting most often to make dough.
-It’s easy to set it and have it be ready for me to use in about 2 hours.
 The second easiest is the stand mixer.
 But if you don’t have either, use your hands to knead the dough the old fashioned way.
-It works!
+This dough is easy to knead.

-• I highly recommend using a kitchen scale to weigh the ingredients.
+• Use a kitchen scale to weigh the ingredients.
 If you choose not to, add the flour slowly so that the dough doesn’t end up too dry.
 You want the dough to be slightly tacky to the touch.

 • Don’t allow the toppings to sit on the pizza too long before baking.
 The sauce may make the dough soggy.
 Bake as soon as you get the pizza assembled.